UX Articles

 Display Applied Filters in an Overview

-The applied filters on Target are summarized in an overview above the filtering sidebar, making it easy for users get quick confirmation that filters have been applied, to remove filters that are no longer needed, and understand the context of the product list.
+The applied filters on REI are summarized in an overview above the product list, making it easy for users to get quick confirmation that filters have been applied, to remove filters that are no longer needed, and understand the context of the product list.

 • There is no obvious and immediate confirmation that filters have been applied